Degree and Graduation Policies

 Application for Degree

 Undergraduates must file an application for degree by the deadline with the Office of the University Registrar at www.isis.ufl.edu.
-To file an application, select Certificate/Degree Application under My Record on the left menu.
+To file an application, select Degree Application under My Record on the left menu.

-You must apply in the term in which you expect to graduate, regardless of applications in previous terms.
-If you have completed all the requirements for degree, you will be required to graduate.
+Students must apply in the term in which they expect to graduate, regardless of applications in previous terms.
+Students who have completed all the requirements for their degree will be required to graduate.
 Degree application deadlines are available in this catalog under Academic Dates and Deadlines.

-Although not required, you may receive an A.A. degree, which is awarded by the College of Liberal Arts and Sciences.
-The degree must be awarded prior to or at the same time as the bachelor’s degree.
-The application is available on the ISIS left menu by selecting Certificate/Degree Application under My Record.
+Although not required, students may receive an A.A. certificate, which is awarded by the College of Liberal Arts and Sciences.
+The certificate must be awarded prior to or at the same time as the bachelor’s degree.
+The application is available on the ISIS left menu by selecting Degree Application under My Record.

-The Associate of Arts degree will be awarded upon satisfactory completion of
+The Associate of Arts certificate will be awarded upon satisfactory completion of

 - 60 credits; at least 36 of these credits must have been completed at UF